-September 2010 Florida Forever Five-Year Plan: The September 2010 Florida Forever Five-Year Plan was prepared pursuant to Chapter 259, F.S., and Rule 18-24, F.A.C.
-During the Acquisition and Restoration Council (ARC) hearings/meetings of February 18-19, April 15-16, and June 10-11, 2010, ARC recommended the following adjustments to the September 2010 priority list of acquisition projects: (a) approval of four new projects; (b) redesign of Camp Blanding-Osceola Greenway, dividing it into two projects; (c) boundary amendments to six projects; (d) removal of three projects (includes Camp Blanding-Osceola Greenway) from the priority list; and (e) placement of projects into five categories within which projects were ranked in numerical priority order[†].
+April 2012 Florida Forever Five-Year Plan: The Florida Forever Five-Year Plan is a compilation of information on the 117 Florida Forever projects and is prepared pursuant to Chapter 259, F.S., and rule 18-24, F.A.C.
+During the Acquisition and Restoration Council (ARC) hearings/meetings of February 10, April 15, June 10, August 19, October 13-14, and December 8-9, ARC recommended the following adjustments to the May 2011 priority list of acquisition projects: (a) redesign one large project into four smaller projects; (b) add one new project; and (c) amend (reduce) the boundary of seven projects.